 Jennifer is our hard-working Development Director here at Edison.
 She was promoted to Director in 2008 after four years as our Development Associate.
 Prior to her work in development, Jennifer held positions in marketing and sales in the hospitality and travel industries.
 Jennifer graduated from the University of Montana with a B.A. in Business Communication.
 She loves being a part of the Edison environment and working with such a dedicated group of teachers and dynamic, fun group of kids.
 When not at the school, Jennifer can be found exploring Portland, reading, hiking, cooking, and spending time with her family.

 Elizabeth started teaching reading at Edison in 2011.
 She has a Master of Education with a focus in Adolescent Literacy.
 Elizabeth is a Fellow of the Orton-Gillingham Academy and is a Structured Literacy Dyslexia Specialist of the International Dyslexia Association.
 She is also trained in the Slingerland approach for teaching groups.
 Elizabeth has raised three children with learning differences.
 She became interested in Orton-Gillingham because one of her daughters has dyslexia.
 Two of her daughters attended Edison, giving Elizabeth additional insight into how to teach our students.
 Elizabeth is a native of Louisiana and has her BS in Home Economics from the University of Louisiana at Monroe.
 After graduation, she worked at the University of Texas Office of Admissions and became interested in the field of education.
 When she isn’t in the classroom, you can find her knitting, walking, practicing yoga, reading, gardening, and taking care of the environment; she is a Master Recycler and holds a Sustainable Building Advisor Certificate.

 Linda is our Dean of Student Services, and we are thrilled to have her on our staff at Edison High School.
 She graduated from Pepperdine University with a degree in Business Administration.
 Prior to joining the Edison staff in 2007, Linda was very busy raising her three children.
 Today, she enjoys working full-time at Edison and making sure our office operations run smoothly.
-Outside of work, Linda enjoys working out, traveling, hiking, golfing and playing on multiple soccer teams.
+Outside of work, Linda enjoys working out, traveling, hiking, golf, and playing on multiple soccer teams.

 Algebra & Senior Seminar